Xemin0/HPC_Proj/README.md

 - Or utilize 1D Batch FFT

 ### Performance Evaluation Workflow for CUDA Methods
-- As `cudaMalloc` and `cudaFree` take up **RIDICULOUS** amount of time compared to kernels, for larger datasets, consider reusing device memories that have been allocated or group up CUDA API calls of the same type (Memory Allocation v.s.
-Kernel Launching v.s.
-Reclaiming Memories)
+- As `cudaMalloc` and `cudaFree` take up **RIDICULOUS** amount of time compared to kernels, for larger datasets, consider processing data as a batch.
     - Larger in Vector/Matrix Sizes
     - Larger in the Number of Samples